||What major advantages do the interactive scientific journal SE and its discussion forum SED offer to the authors of scientific papers?

 ||How are discussion papers and interactive comments archived in SED, and are the interactive comments citable?

-- Discussion papers are archived in the regular volume of SED, which is paginated in the same way as traditional scientific journals.
-The short comments, referee comments, editor comments, and author comments published in the interactive discussion of the papers are archived in a supplement with separate pagination, which allows citation of every individual interactive comment but avoids their indexing in scientific publication databases.
+Discussion papers are archived in the regular volume of SED and receive a DOI.
+The short comments, referee comments, editor comments, and author comments published in the interactive discussion of the papers are archived in a supplement with pagination, which allows citation of every individual interactive comment but avoids their indexing in scientific publication databases.

 ||Why does SE not provide an individual category for particularly short papers ("letters" or "short communications")?